oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  * No white space: `WyI2cU1RdlJMNWhhaiIsImZhbWlseV9uYW1lIiwiTcO2Yml1cyJd`
  * Newline characters between elements: `WwoiNnFNUXZSTDVoYWoiLAoiZmFtaWx5X25hbWUiLAoiTcO2Yml1cyIKXQ`

+#### Hashing Disclosures

+For embedding the Disclosures in the SD-JWT, the Disclosures are hashed using the digest algorithm specified in the `sd_digest_derivation_alg` claim described below.
+The resulting hash is then included in the SD-JWT instead of the original claim value, as described next.

+The hash digest MUST be taken over the US-ASCII bytes of the base64url-encoded Disclosure.
+This follows the convention in JWS [@RFC7515] and JWE [@RFC7516].
+The bytes of the hash digest MUST then be base64url-encoded.

+Note:

+ * The input to the hash function is the base64url-encoded Disclosure, not the bytes encoded by the base64url string.
+ * The bytes of the output of the hash function are base64url-encoded, not the bytes making up the (often used) hex representation of the bytes of the hash digest.

+For example, the
+SHA-256 hash digest of the Disclosure `WyI2cU1RdlJMNWhhaiIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0` would be `uutlBuYeMDyjLLTpf6Jxi7yNkEF35jdyWMn9U7b_RYY`.

+#### Decoy Digests

+An Issuer MAY add additional hash digests to the SD-JWT that are not associated with any claim.
+The purpose of such "decoy" digests is to make it more difficult for an attacker to see the original number of claims contained in the SD-JWT.
+It is RECOMMENDED to create the decoy digests by hashing over a cryptographically secure random number.
+The bytes of the hash digest MUST then be base64url-encoded as above.
+The same digest function as for the Disclosures MUST be used.

+For decoy digests, no Disclosure is sent to the Holder, i.e., the Holder will see hash digests that do not correspond to any Disclosure.
+See (#decoy_digests_privacy) for additional privacy considerations.

+To ensure readability and replicability, the examples in this specification do not contain decoy digests unless explicitly stated.

 #### Creating an SD-JWT

 An SD-JWT is a JWT that MUST be signed using the Issuer's private key.